philanderson888/course-notes/random/2024-10-random-tech.md

 ## 202410 web programming

-### 202410 html

-html form value is a string

-html valueAsDate

-html valueAsNumber

-javascript date.valueOf() converts date string to unix time

 ### 202410 css

 defensivecss.dev

 css margin collapse combines top and bottom margins into one which equals the largest of the two

+css selector has attribute and value

+display block none

+visibility hidden visible still is in dom just not visible

+parents up to root element

+parents until element

+find element

+next sibling

+next element if it matches the given element type

+box model has width then add on padding border and margin

+outline does not add to css width

 ### 202410 javascript

+form value is a string

+valueAsDate

+valueAsNumber

+date.valueOf() converts date string to unix time

 padstart